Advertiser Disclosure

 3. Claim education credits

-For those paying for higher education, whether as students or as parents paying for their child's education, there are valuable tax credits available.
+For people paying for higher education, whether as students or as parents paying for their child's education, there are valuable tax credits available.

 Unfortunately, after 2020, many education expenses can no longer be used to reduce your taxable income.
 Understanding what constitutes a financial aid package can highlight how education-related expenditures like tuition fees, books, and supplies can be effectively managed, even if they cannot be deducted.